redhat-openstack/infrared/docs/source/virsh.rst

 .. note:: Virsh provisioner has idempotency issues, so ``infrared virsh ... --kill`` must be run before reprovisioning every time
-          to remove libvirt resources related to active hosts form workspace inventory or ``infrared virsh ... --cleanup`` to remove ALL domains and nettworks (except  'default') from hypervisor.
+          to remove libvirt resources related to active hosts form workspace inventory or ``infrared virsh ... --cleanup`` to remove ALL domains and networks (except  'default') from hypervisor.